Zabrane/pf/README.md

  pf: s=(i uncover the soul-destroying abhorrence) p=(0xcafebabe) c=(K) eot=(0x04) n=(53) //:~
 ```

 ## faq

 > what's the idea?

 `pf()` is a variadic macro which is used to initialize contents of
 an anonymous uint64 array of length `VMX`, which is passed to `txpf()` on stack.
 `txpf()` downcasts longs according to the format specification, and prints them.

 > what's the catch?

-stack overpressure, therefore: a) choose `VMX` wisely b) if you absolutely sure
+stack overpressure, therefore:

+a) if you are using `tcc`, choose `VMX` wisely

-your pointers are 32-bit and you don't need to print longs, redeclare the `union`
+b) if you absolutely sure your pointers are 32-bit and you don't need to print
-to use `UI` instead of `UJ`. if you're not sure what any of this means, `pf()`
+longs, redeclare `union` to use `UI` instead of `UJ`. if you're not sure what
-is not for you. caveat emptor.
+any of this means, `pf()` is not for you. caveat emptor.

 > will it work on my operating system?